TR-Systems/modernist/index.md

 1. Run **bundle exec jekyll serve**<br>
 The site now builds.
 See it here: http://localhost:4000
-2. You can now make content and style changes *on the fly* with the jekyll server running.
+2. You can now make content and style changes ***on the fly*** with the jekyll server running.
-3. When you're done, copy any changes to **style.scss** to **tr-systems-modernist** and push them up to GitHub, but DO NOT PUSH **style.scss**!.
+3. When you're done, copy any changes you've made to **style.scss** into **tr-systems-modernist**.
+4. Push your content and style changes  up to the edit branch on GitHub using Git or GitHub Desktop, but DO NOT PUSH **style.scss**!
-4. Then, on GitHub, create a pull request into the publish branch for "pages build and deploy".
+5. Then, on GitHub, create a pull request into the publish branch for "pages build and deploy".
+6. Voila, websites made easy.
+Ha!

 ---